5 Top Mobile Apps That Can Relieve Caregiver Stress

 How do you know what’s pushing you over the edge and how to reel yourself back in?

-SAM’s approach is to monitor anxious thoughts, track behavior over time, and use guided self-help exercises to keep stress at bay.
-You can also confidentially talk with an online community for added support.
+SAM’s approach is to monitor anxious thoughts, track behavior over time, and use guided self-help exercises to manage stress.
+You can also speak confidentially with an online community for additional support.
 (Free; iOS and Android)

 Releasing negative thoughts, practicing relaxation techniques, and engaging in mindful awareness is good for well-being.

-This app makes that easier to do by guiding you through proven techniques that reduce negative thoughts and emotions as well as help you develop a more present mindset.
+This app makes it easier by guiding you through proven techniques that reduce negative thoughts and emotions and help you develop a more present mindset.
 (Free; iOS and Android)

 Need help managing depression?
-This app has guided relaxation techniques, and get strategies to challenge negative thinking, tracks dips in your mood, helps you learn about clinical depression and treatments.
+This app has guided relaxation techniques, and provides strategies to challenge negative thinking, tracks dips in your mood, and helps you learn about clinical depression and treatments.
 (Free; Android)

 Recommended for you: